ArnabRollin/dwn-book/src/introduction.md

 - Operators
 - Loops
 - If blocks
-- Functions (function creation not implemented yet)
+- Custom Functions (without arguments)

 This guide is intended to help you get started with Dawn.